camlischke1/attack-evals-wizardspider/Emulation_Plan/Scenario_1/Original-Emulation-Plan.md

 Trickbot executes commands via the C standard library function, `system()`.

-#### ☣️ Procedures
+### ☣️ Procedures

-Switch back to your C2 terminal window.

-Execute the following commands.
+From your C2 server tab, execute the following commands.

 ```bash
 # TrickBot gathers the OS version, machine name, CPU type, amount of RAM available, and UEFI/BIOS firmware information from the victim’s machine.[1][2][7][12]